AhsanulBariRomi/ahsanul-bari.github.io/_pages/education-achievements.md

 # Achievements

+- Awarded the prestigious [Deutschland Stipendium]Awarded the prestigious [Deutschland Stipendium](https://tu-dresden.de/studium/rund-ums-studium/foerderung-und-finanzierung/deutschlandstipendium) for the academic year 2024/25, a national scholarship funded by the German government and private sponsors, in recognition of academic excellence and social commitment.
 - Worked as The **Vice-president** of AUST CSE Society(Fall-18).
 [Activities](https://ahsanulbariromi.github.io/ahsanul-bari.github.io/activities/)<br />
 - Worked as The **General Secretary** of AUST CSE Society(Spring-18). <br />
   (Faculty members select candidates not just on the basis of their academic status but also on their potential for leadership.
 Following selection, the candidates face off in an election.
 Every student in the society takes part in the voting process.)